Growth Asset Category Investment Policy Statement

 Emerging Markets Active MSCI Emerging Markets Index

-• Over the medium-term (3-5 years), performance of the Private Equity portfolio is expected to exceed the return of the Cambridge Associates LLC Global Private Equity & Venture Capital Pooled IRR for the respective vintage years.
-The Cambridge Associates LLC Global Private Equity & Venture Capital Pooled IRR will also serve as SCERS’ Policy Index. 
+• The performance of the Private Equity portfolio is expected to exceed the return of the Cambridge Associates LLC Global Private Equity & Venture Capital Pooled IRR for the respective vintage years.
+The Cambridge Associates LLC Global Private Equity & Venture Capital Pooled IRR will also serve as SCERS’

-• Over the long-term (5-10 years), the objective of the Private Equity asset class is to exceed the Russell 3000 Index by 3%, net of fees and expenses. 
+• Over the long-term, the objective of the Private Equity asset class is to exceed the MSCI ACWI IMI Index by 3%, net of fees and expenses.

 • Individual partnerships will be compared to the appropriate Cambridge Associates Universe category, adjusted for vintage year.

-Policy Index Benchmark Credit Suisse Leveraged Loan Index + 2%
+Policy Index Benchmark Cambridge Associates Private Credit Index

 C. INVESTMENT GUIDELINES